YashKumarVerma/coin360-backend/README.md

 # Coin 360

-Backend to cache requests from bulky coin360 API to quickly visualize a dashboard and assist in polling updates.
+Backend to cache requests from bulky coin360 API to quickly visualize a dashboard([coin360-frontend](https://github.com/YashKumarVerma/coin360-frontend)) and assist in polling updates.

 ## Requirements
 Run the following command to start a redis server